SupunArunoda/Final_Year_Project/README.md

 with manipulative behavior.
 Apart from that, this tool supports visualization techniques to further analyze and identify whether the given frame can be a fraudulent time frame or not.

+###Installation
+This project uses a Python server and an AngularJS client.
+The server code is in the /app directory.
+The client code is in the /web directory.

+#####Running from console
+1. Run command `SET FLASK_APP=fyp_flask_main.py`
+2. Run command `SET FLASK_DEBUG=1`
+3. Run command `python -m flask run`
+4. Navigate to /web directory and run command `http-server -u localhost -p 8000`

+#####Running from Jetbrains PyCharm
+1. Run file `fyp_flask_main.py`
+2. Navigate to the /web directory using the IDE's terminal and run command `http-server -u localhost -p 8000`

+Make sure you have all the necessary imported dependancies and `bower install` run before proceeding.
+Also you'll have to install `http-server` by `npm`.

 ### Members
 Supun Arunoda
 Buddhi Vikasitha